e-accent/styles/README.md

 ###a.
 Development environment

-Fetch the latest code form github, create your work branch:
+Fetch the latest code from github, create your work branch:
 ```
 $ git clone https://github.com/e-accent/styles.git <the location of local>
 $ git fetch origin